-Because 15 states have repealed their certificate-of-need programs, economists have been able to use modern statistical methods to compare outcomes in CON and non-CON states to estimate the effects of the regulation.
+We have quite a bit of information to help us predict what would happen if other states such as Virginia were to repeal their laws because 15 states have repealed their CON programs.
+Economists have been able to use modern statistical methods to compare outcomes in CON and non-CON states to estimate the effects of these regulations.
 These methods control for factors such as socioeconomic conditions that might confound the estimates.
 Table 1 summarizes some of this research.
 It is organized around the stated goals of CON laws.